This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vision tests may be done to check how well you see straight ahead, off to the sides, and at different distances.

 - Fluorescein angiography may be used to take a picture of the inside of your eye.
 This test uses a dye that is injected into a vein in your hand or arm.
-The dye flows into the blood vessels of your retina, so your caregiver can see it clearly.
+The dye flows into the blood vessels of your retina, so your healthcare provider can see it clearly.

 - Ultrasound may be used to show the bleeding inside your eye.
 Ultrasound uses sound waves to show pictures on a monitor.